Harsh Varrdhan Kapoor

-Harsh Varrdhan Kapoor (/hɑːrshvɑːrdhɑːn/ born 9 November 1990) is an Indian actor and film producer.
+Harsh Varrdhan Kapoor (/hɑːrshvɑːrdhɑːn/ born 9 November 1990) is an Indian actor.
 He is the son of actor Anil Kapoor.
+He made his acting debut with the romantic drama film Mirzya (2016).
+He has since starred in the action films Bhavesh Joshi Superhero (2018) and Thar (2022).

 Early life

 Harsh was born in Mumbai on 9 November 1990, the only son of actor Anil Kapoor and Sunita Kapoor.
 The youngest of three children, he is the brother of actress Sonam Kapoor and producer Rhea Kapoor.
 He did his early schooling at Arya Vidya Mandir in Juhu and A levels at Podar International.
 Kapoor pursued screenwriting at Chapman University in Orange County Southern California.
-While at Chapman, Harsh trained under Oscar-winning screenwriter David Ward who is known for films like Sting and Sleepless in Seattle.
+While at Chapman, Harsh trained under screenwriter David S. Ward.

 Harsh has often said in interviews that from a very young age, he was fortunate enough to have been exposed to various genres of cinema from all over the world.
 This exposure to different forms and aesthetics has been instrumental in shaping his choices and sensibilities in his own film career.